 Microsoft’s second stab at making a tablet is a step up from the first time around.
 It is hard to find fault with the beautifully engineered hardware.

 At least it’s hard to find fault with the tablet hardware.
-I mentioned problems with the keyboard which is just a little too small and the keys a little too close together for comfortable typing.
+The Surface 2 keyboard is just a little too small and the keys a little too close together for comfortable typing.

 You could argue the Surface 2 wasn’t built for professional journalists to sit hunched over typing at the keyboard for hour after hour.

 I hear you.
-On the other hand whatever the designer’s purpose, that’s exactly what some people are going to do with a device like this.
+On the other hand whatever the designer’s purpose, that’s exactly what some people are going to do.

 To be fair to Microsoft, I have to report I went through something similar when I first began using my iPad as a typewriter.
 It could just be an adjustment thing.